1963 North Indian Ocean cyclone season: Deep Depression One

+This tropical depression stalled for three days.

 Extremely Severe Cyclonic Storm Two

 On May 19, a tropical disturbance formed over the Laccadive Islands, before tracking northwest towards the Arabian peninsula.
 The system achieved cyclone intensity on May 22.
 On May 24, a United States Weather Bureau reconnaissance aircraft flew into the 12 mi eye of the storm, encountering winds of 193 km/h (120 mph).
 A ship 111 km west of the system reported winds of 68 kn.
 At Salalah, a strong northerly wind set in during the morning of May 25.
 Later in the day, winds increased to gale force and a sandstorm reduced visibility to 400 m.
 Later in the day of May 26 winds again increased to gale force and another sandstorm reduced visibility to 500 m.
 As winds increased to 60 kn the sandstorm became more severe, with visibility restricted to 50 m.
 Late on the night of the 26th, winds shifted to northeast and heavy rains fell across the region through the morning hours.
 Skies remained cloudy with periods of rain into May 28.
 A total of 230 mm was recorded at Salalah.

 An estimated 22,000 people were reported to have died, while a further 500,000 were left homeless.